 Our dedicated and supportive staff are here to guide you through this difficult journey.
 We take pride in doing our absolute best to ensure your needs are met.

 Jennifer has worked in many customer service lines of work before her passion for meaningful service to others brought her to Bear Creek Funeral Home.
-Jennifer obtained her Funeral Directors Licence through Mount Royal University in August 2015, and she is currently studying Embalming.
+Jennifer obtained her Funeral Directors Licence through Mount Royal University in August 2015, and her Embalming Licence in 2017.
 Jennifer’s eye for detail and design is always appreciated by families who spend time with her as they select a meaningful monument for their loved one.
 Born and raised in Ontario, Jennifer is married to Brad Wornstaff and now calls Grande Prairie home.
 Her ability to connect to the unique needs of each family is a true gift.

-Jennifer was a founding member of Northern Networks Business Networking International in Grande Prairie and served as an appointed member of the Funeral Education Review Committee at the Alberta Funeral Services Regulatory Board in 2016.
+Jennifer was a founding member of Northern Networks Business Networking International in Grande Prairie and in 2016 was appointed by the Alberta Funeral Services Regulatory Board to serve on the Funeral Education Review Committee.
+Her excellent work on the Committee led to a role as Instructor with Mount Royal University in the Funeral Services Program.

 Although she did not grow up in the area (being a transplanted Nova Scotian) Heather has, for the past 4 decades, made Grande Prairie her home.
 During this time she has made many lifelong friends and is very familiar with Grande Prairie and the surrounding areas that are served by Bear Creek Funeral Home.